mia-platform/documentation/docs/fast_data/configure_single_view_creator.md

 Each Single View needs a dedicated Microservice.
 This service will listen on the **Projections changes** that affect the Single view and consequently update its data.
 This service is the `Single View Creator`.

-To start configure your own Single View Creator, you can begin from the *Single View Creator Template*.
+To start configuring your own Single View Creator, you can begin from the *Single View Creator Template*.

 :::info
 If you are searching for a ready-to-use plugin that only requires some configuration files to update your single views, please visit this [link](../runtime_suite/single-view-creator/configuration).